 Tenderers should note that the Charity will only request a full financial/credit check in respect of the successful Tenderer prior to making the contract award decision.
-The check will be requested from an independent source (e.g. Dun and Bradstreet).
+The check will be requested from an independent source (e.g., Dun and Bradstreet).
 In addition, the Charity may decide to carry out its own financial analysis based on the information provided and/or seek assurances/clarifications from the potential supplier regarding financial stability.

 If after assessment of financial information, the finances show an unacceptable level of risk (in the opinion of the Charity), the Charity may decide not to proceed to award the award to the winning Tenderer.
 In such circumstances, the Charity may decide to award a contract to the next highest scoring Tenderer (or not to award a contract).